GustavoFri/GustavoFri.github.io/_pages/photographs.md

 Photographs
 ===

 I am an amateur photographer, still learning photographic art.
-As a saying in one film *A One and a Two* goes, *我们只能看到一半的世界,* I like taking photos of something that most people can't see.
+As a saying in one film *A One and a Two* goes, *we only can see half of our world,* I like taking photos of something that most people can't see.
 I will share my works on *[500px](https://500px.com.cn/community/index.html)*, you can see them [here](https://500px.com.cn/runzheyang).

 Some Selected Works
 ===